Journal of the Ancient Chronology Forum (JACF) 9 (2002), pp. 5-21. Reproduced with the author’s permission.

 It is important to note here that the degradation described by Gauri, which results from the action of chemical weathering and exfoliation, is controlled by the bedded nature of the limestone, with the less durable units (those identified by the Roman numeral ‘i’) receding further from the cut face than the inter-bedded more durable strata.
 The process identified by Gauri therefore leads to the development of horizontal banding across the exposed limestones, as can be clearly seen on the body of the Sphinx (Figure 3).

 The influence which the bedded nature of the rocks has had on the variation of the degradation – particularly of the Member II rocks – is an important consideration.
 But, as Schoch has pointed out, this horizontal banding is not the only characteristic feature of degradation within the Sphinx enclosure.
 What Schoch does not appear to have identified, however, is that the ‘coved’ degradation – considered by him to be the result of erosion by rainfall – is not present to any significant extent on the body of the Sphinx or on the eastern end of the southern enclosure wall.
-The ‘coved’ appearance is present only on the western walls of the Sphinx enclosure – that is the western wall behind the Sphinx (Figure 4 & 5) and the western section of the southern enclosure wall below Khafre’s causeway (Figure 1).
+The ‘coved’ appearance is present only on the western walls of the Sphinx enclosure – that is the western wall behind the Sphinx (Figure 4 and 5) and the western section of the southern enclosure wall below Khafre’s causeway (Figure 1).

 I do not dispute that the processes of chemical weathering and exfoliation described by Gauri were responsible for extensive weathering of the strata within the Sphinx enclosure – the banded appearance of the body of the Sphinx testifies to the role that these processes have played.
 However, it is clearly evident that the features of degradation are more intense in the west of the enclosure.
 This greater intensity can not only be identified by the ‘coved’ appearance of the degraded faces in the west but also, as Gauri’s own publications show, by the fact that the banded degradation of the western enclosure walls is deeper than in the east of the enclosure.
 As this greater intensity represents a variation along rather than across the exposed beds, it can be considered as independent of the bedding and cannot, therefore, be explained by Gauri’s model.